Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: The Optimized Supergeo Design Methodology

-The core of our contribution is the Adaptive Supergeo Design or ASD a methodology that renders the Supergeo design problem computationally tractable and explicitly accounts for treatment effect heterogeneity.
+The core of our contribution is Optimized Supergeo Design or OSD a methodology that renders the Supergeo design problem computationally tractable and explicitly accounts for treatment effect heterogeneity.
 We overcome the NP-hard nature of the problem by decomposing it into two sequential stages a candidate generation stage and a final partitioning stage.
-Our methodology is supported by a validation framework including rigorous statistical testing, cross-validation analysis, robustness assessment across diverse conditions, and practical significance analysis with enhanced publication-ready visualizations.
+Our methodology is supported by rigorous ablation analysis demonstrating that simple dimensionality reduction achieves statistical parity with unit-level randomization whilst more complex graph-based methods provide no additional benefit.